top of page

 • Even nations pursuing objectives through conflict, despite the human and economic toll

+Goals are future-focused.
 They answer: “What do I want to achieve?”
+But they don’t answer:

 • “How do I want to behave while I’m doing it?”

-• “What kind of person do I want to be as I’m working towards my goals”
+• “What kind of person do I want to be as I’m working towards my goals?”

 This is where we can become unstuck.
-We may know what we want, and what to do to get it, but our actions may not reflect the things that really matter to us – specifically, how we want to be.
+We may know what we want and what to do to get it, but our actions may not reflect the things that really matter to us - specifically, how we want to be.

 Goals and Values

+Values, on the other hand, are different.
 They’re not milestones or destinations but more like directions.
-That’s why they are sometimes known as “life’s compass”.
+That’s why they are sometimes known as “life’s compass.”
+They answer:

 • How do I want to show up?